RavensbourneWebMedia/Digital_Advertising/sessions/01/README.md

 <li> Which briefs call for a digial response?
 Are there any breifs that rules this out?
 <li> Which briefs speak to you?
 Which will encourage your creative thinking?

+**Words of Wisdon**

+Wise words from previous judges on D&AD awards (Advertising industry professionals) looking at students work are:

+<ul><li> **The idea is King.** Spent time thinking about what to suggest for your brief.
+<li>**Treat Tech with Caution.** This will be key for us as our responses will be digital.
+Let's make sure we have good reasons for using the web / mobile app / online platforms.
+Explain these clearly.
+<li> **Tell A Story** Stories are a powerful tool in human communication.
+Tap into this wherever possible with your campaign.

+We will touch on these points in more depth later in the course but using these early to help craft your concepts will be useful.

 # Workshop: Breaking Down A Brief